 Khadki Vada Pav, located in Kalyan, is considered the first kiosk to sell Vada Pav.
-It appeared in the late 1960s and was a brand of the Vaze family.
-Another interesting fact about this affordable delicacy is that August 23th is selected as World Vada Pav Day.
+Established in the late 1960s under the Vaze family’s brand, this kiosk has become an enduring symbol of Vada Pav’s popularity.

 Expand your knowledge with this essential information about the history and origin of Vada Pav.

-It is a kind of gram flour porridge.
+It is a kind of creamy porridge made from gram flour (besan).
 In the Vidarbha region of Maharashtra, it is also called Chun.

 This food is an abundant source of nutrients.
 It can provide you with fiber, potassium, protein, and carbohydrates.